AbdelatifAitBara/ProjectA/Readme.md

 ## A- Explanation of Vagrantfile:

-* This file is executed when we fire the "vagrant up" command.
+* This file is executed when we run the "vagrant up" command.
 It is responsible for creating and provisioning our VMs.
 * We create 3 VMs that run on CentOS 7, with 2048MB RAM and 2 CPU cores each.
 We also define their IP addresses and SSH parameters.
 * Two of them are named (= hostname) app1 and app2 and will contain our Odoo app.
 They are both provisioned by the install_odoo.sh file.
 App1 also contains 2 additional disks because we will use LVM (Logical Volume Management) on them to store our database saves later.
 * The third one named "haproxy" will be our reverse proxy that will act as a load balancer toward app1 and app2.
 It is provisioned by the install_haproxy.sh script.